 What Are Grief Rituals?

-Rituals for letting go may involve a celebration of the bond with the deceased, which can bring positive emotions.
+Grief rituals, also called mourning rituals, help people honor and remember the deceased, engage in self-transformation, and begin “letting go.”5,6 They might be formal, like a religious service, or informal, like talking out loud to the deceased.4 Rituals for letting go may involve a celebration of the bond with the deceased, which can bring positive emotions.
 Grief rituals that involve self-transformation help people reflect, identify negative feelings, and develop goals for the future.
 This can also help people process difficult emotions.1

 Mourning rituals can be done at any time throughout the year, such as a loved one’s death anniversary or birthday.
-Mourning rituals can also be done for all types of losses like the death of a parent, death of a grandparent, death of a child, or loss of a pet.

 Research shows that mourning rituals can help people adjust to the loss, develop an ongoing connection with the deceased, and feel a sense of control.2,6,10,11,12 Mourning rituals also serve as an act of remembrance and can help create a connection with one’s community and support system.4,13,14,15

-- Promotes acceptance3
+- Promotes acceptance

-- Provides emotional comfort4
+- Provides emotional comfort

-- Contains and/or expresses intense feelings7
+- Contains and/or expresses intense feelings

-12 Ideas For Grief Rituals
+15 Ideas For Grief Rituals

 A grief ritual often involves a meaningful symbolic object.
 These objects can be physical, like a photo of the person who died, or nonphysical like music or prayers.
 Engaging in rituals of grief validates the loss while still helping the bereaved acknowledge that their relationship with the deceased can continue on symbolically.6

-Here are twelve ideas for grief rituals:
+Here are 15 ideas for grief rituals:

 2. Share Photos of the Deceased & Talk About Them